Sophie Schmidt: International career

 Schmidt has represented Canada at both the U-17 and U-20 level, and captained Canada at the 2006 FIFA U-20 Women's World Championship in Russia.
 She made her senior debut against Netherlands on 19 April 2005.

 In her first World Cup she scored against Ghana on 15 September 2007.
 She subsequently started all four Olympic matches at Beijing 2008, and played at the 2011 FIFA Women's World Cup.
 Schmidt and her team won a 2011 Pan American Games gold medal.

 On 28 February 2012, Schmidt made her 30th consecutive international appearance in a match against Scotland in Cyprus and had her first two-goal game.
 Schmidt and her teammates won an Olympic bronze medal at London 2012.
 She scored two goals in a 3–0 win over Finland at the 2014 Cyprus Cup on 5 March 2014.
 In August 2016, she won the bronze medal in the 2016 Summer Olympics.

 18 February 2021, she played her 200th match for Canada in a 1–0 defeat against the United States in the 2021 SheBelieves Cup.
-On August 6, 2021, she won the Olympic gold medal in the 2020 Summer Olympics with Canada.
+On August 6, 2021, she won the Olympic gold medal in the 2020 Summer Olympics with Canada, playing once by starting in a 1-1 draw against Great Britain.

+Following the Tokyo Olympics, the Canadian women's team became enmeshed in disputes over compensation and funding with the Canadian Soccer Association.
+Schmidt, frustrated, contemplated immediate retirement in early 2023, but was persuaded by coach Bev Priestman to delay her retirement until after the 2023 FIFA Women's World Cup.
+On March 9, 2023, Schmidt spoke before the House of Commons Standing Committee on Canadian Heritage alongside teammates Christine Sinclair, Quinn and Janine Sonis, criticizing Canada Soccer's treatment of the women's program.
+Named to the Canadian squad for the fifth time, Schmidt was used as a substitute in Canada's first two group stage matches, playing a crucial role in victory over Ireland after setting up Adriana Leon's game-winning goal.

+Following Canada's group stage exit from the 2023 World Cup, Schmidt initially followed through on her planned international retirement.
+However, once longtime teammate Christine Sinclair announced her own impending retirement for year's end, Schmidt was persuaded to return one final time for the second of two scheduled matches against Australia to be played in both women's home province of British Columbia.
+Following an injury to midfielder Julia Grosso, she agreed to feature in both matches.
+On December 5, 2023, Schmidt made her final international appearance, a 1–0 victory in a friendly match against Australia held at BC Place in Vancouver, entering as a second-half substitute for Sinclair.

 Personal life

 Schmidt became engaged to Nic Kyle, an actor and singer, in September 2017.
 They married in New Zealand in December 2018.

+Schmidt received an honorary degree from the University of the Fraser Valley in 2019.